 Hardy kiwi is an appealing option in those places where the climate is too rough for real kiwi.
 Another plus: the foliage is robust and is persistent from early spring to late autumn.
 Hardy (mini) kiwi is also attractive for pergolas, covered alleys, for building a roof of leaves... and also as espalier fruit on facades.
 Ornamental kiwi may be an interesting alternative.

-The hardy kiwi can grow even in a rough location in an altitude of around 600 metres, if the space is sunny or wind-protected.
-The soil in the location needs to be fresh and even damp, water the planter in case of dryness.
+The hardy kiwi can grow even in rough locations and even at altitudes of 600 metres if the space is sunny and wind-protected.
+It needs fresh and even damp soil; water regularly but avoid standing water.
 One of the main German suppliers and specialists for hardy kiwis is Werner Merkel in Chemnitz; his varieties are availble at kiwiri.de.

-There is a table at the bottom of the page with all suitable trellis designs for the hardy kiwi.
+The table at the bottom of this page shows all trellis (wire rope) designs that are compatible with the hardy kiwi.
 Choose a trellis in the medium, or even better- heavy / massive ranges.
 The trunk should be trained just like a grapevine trunk would be.
-It's vital to guide the kiwi plant so that the main shoots and trunk won't wind around the trellis wires or lattices -- the exact procedure is described in more detail in the wisteria section.
+It's vital to guide the kiwi plant so that the main shoots and trunk won't wind around the trellis wires or lattices -- the exact procedure is described in more detail in the wisteria section, as the danger of structural damage is similar.
 On a pergola, the individual wires should be 40 - 50 cm apart, but only every second cable will hold a branch: the other wires will hold the green shoots and leaves of the year.
-For facade or wall trellises, the plant is trained as described under "shaped trees."
+For facade trellises, the plant is trained as described under 'shaped trees.'
 The main axes should be 35 - 40 cm apart.
 The kiwi shoots grow very quickly, so leave at least 1.5 metres distance between the trellis and downpipes or lightning rods!